heyjva/support/content/src/cloud/features/cloud-backups.md

 ---
 zendesk:
   article_id: 25619338169501
-  name: Enabling a cloud backup
+  name: All about the Home Assistant Cloud backup
   position: 2
   labels: cloud
 ---